IQ vs. SAT/ACT Scores: Is There a Correlation?

 Final Thoughts: What Is Your True Potential?

-Your SAT or ACT score is a great indicator of academic achievement and college readiness.
-It gives a strong hint about your cognitive horsepower, but it doesn't tell the whole story.
+Your SAT or ACT score is an extremely valuable indicator of your academic achievement and college readiness.
+It gives a strong, statistically valid hint about your cognitive horsepower, but it does not tell the whole story of your intelligence.
+It's a measure of achievement that is heavily influenced by ability.

-If you scored highly on your college boards, there is a good chance you have a high IQ.
-But to know for sure—and to see your breakdown in logic, spatial reasoning, and memory—you need a dedicated assessment.
+If you scored highly on your college boards, you have excellent academic skills and a high likelihood of a high IQ.
+But to know your precise cognitive breakdown—to see your strengths in logic, spatial reasoning, verbal comprehension, and memory—you need a dedicated, comprehensive assessment.

 Curious about your actual IQ score?

 Stop guessing based on your SATs.
-Take a quick, reliable assessment to see where you truly stand.
+Take a quick, reliable assessment designed to measure core cognitive abilities and see where you truly stand on the intelligence scale.

 TAKE A FREE IQ TEST